zombocom/maildown/README.md

 <%= yield %>
 ```

-This does not currently work with format blocks in your mailer
+This does not currently work with format blocks in your mailer (AFAIK)

 ```ruby
 # THIS DOES NOT WORK